techidaily/site-buynow-info/source/_posts/experience-a-budget-friendly-nokia-n71-exceptional-screen-quality-and-photo-capabilities-revealed.md

  The speaker is serviceable, and we didn’t notice too much distortion when streaming music at high volumes.
 There is very little bass response though, even compared to other mid-range handsets.
 The speaker is there if you need it, but you’ll want to plug in headphones or use an external speaker whenever possible.
 The Nokia 7.1 does includes a headphone jack, located on the top edge of the device, and comes with a pair of earbuds in the box.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c-BHGGIC0zE?si=FzUQKZa-bx8OlKuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **Camera/Video Quality: Surprisingly competent camera**

  The Nokia 7.1 has two rear-facing cameras, 12 MP and 5 MP respectively.
 The 5 MP one is used for depth sensing to help keep your subjects in focus.
 The lenses are housed in a bump protrusion, outlined by the same shining metal seen on the edges of the phone.